PowerShell/vscode-powershell/docs/azure_data_studio/README_FOR_MARKETPLACE.md

 WideWorldImporters   Normal         3.2 GB     2.6 GB Simple       130 sa
 ```

-This example uses the `Get-SqlDatabase` cmdlet to retireve a list of all databases on the ServerB instance, then presents a grid/table to select which databases should be backed up.
+This example uses the `Get-SqlDatabase` cmdlet to retrieve a list of all databases on the ServerB instance, then presents a grid/table (using the `Out-GridView` cmdlet) to select which databases should be backed up.
 Once the user clicks on the "OK" button, only the highlighted databases will be backed up.

 ```
 Get-SqlDatabase -ServerInstance ServerB |